Research

 Breast Shape Models

-Camera setup of the structured light scanning system, with a phantom placed on the breast tomosynthesis system.
+Camera setup of the structured light scanning system used for the CC view (left), locally mounted smartphone-based infrared scanning system used for the MLO view (right), with a phantom placed on the breast tomosynthesis system.

 Post processing steps of the 3D external breast surface, from left to right: Raw surface images acquired by the two surface cameras; cleaned images with signals that do not belong to the breast surface removed; and merged surfaces from both lateral cameras after fusion using global fine registration.